-Here's my guide to visiting the Pitti Palace in Florence Italy, with an overview of 20 must see masterpieces and famous paintings.
+Here’s my guide to visiting the spectacular Pitti Palace in Florence Italy.
+This Pitti Palace guide gives you an overview of 20 must see masterpieces and famous paintings.
 If you’re planning a trip to Florence, put the Pitti Palace on your Florence itinerary or to do list.

 You’ll thank me, I promise.
 The Pitti Palace one of Florence’s must see sites, a wonderful experience.
 It has the world’s best Raphael collection.